willfleury/willfleury.github.io/_posts/data-engineering/2017-03-01-merge-serving-views.md

 We achieved all of this with a small engineering and operations team of only ~ 15 and ~3 respectively at the time of writing.
 We hope this series has been some help in explaining the thought process and challenges we faced.

+A special thanks to Pete Baron & Rodrigue Alcazar for their reviews and feedback while writing this series.